theNewDynamic/oregonsadventurecoast.com/content/sitepages/covid-19-information.md

   imgalt: ''
   image: ''
 aliases: []
-draft: true

 ---
 **As the developments in Coronavirus (COVID-19) continue to unfold, please follow the direction from our public health authorities including the** [**CDC**](https://www.cdc.gov/coronavirus/2019-ncov/index.html)**,** [**Oregon Health Authority**](https://www.oregon.gov/oha/pages/index.aspx)**, and** [**Coos Health & Wellness**](https://cooshealthandwellness.org/) **to protect yourself, our community and our visitors.**

-In these uncertain times, we want our residents and visitors to know that most Coos Bay, North Bend and Charleston area attractions, activities, restaurants and hotels are open and functioning normally at this time. _See our blog for a current list of closures and postponed events._
+In these uncertain times, we want our residents and visitors to know that most Coos Bay, North Bend and Charleston area attractions, activities, restaurants and hotels are open and functioning normally at this time.

 **Our attractions, restaurants, and accommodations are taking additional measures to ensure a clean, safe experience.** Our tourism industry is feeling the impact of this pandemic with cancellations of events and room nights.
 We encourage visitors and locals to enjoy our amenities, but also continue to take safety measures while doing so.